CaSc2000-dotcom/MergeOnslaught/README.md

 # Future Work

 - I'm not sure about the security of the admin panel, since the key combo is hard-coded and the authenticated tokens are likely easy to get
-- I want to make the game more challenging, as it's very easy to get a high score
+- I want to make the game more robust and complex, as right now gameplay is very simple
-- I want the UI for the leaderboard to be more polished and refined
+- I want the UI for the leaderboard (and the whole game) to be more polished and refined